Deep Learning-Assisted Weak Beam Identification in Dark-Field X-ray Microscopy: Results

 \subsection{Model evaluation}

-The data used in this study was derived from a previously published and publicly available DFXM dataset \cite{Yildirim2023}.
+The data used in this study originate from two previously published and publicly available DFXM datasets corresponding to two separate samples: Sample 1 reported in Ref.~\citeonline{Yildirim2023} and Sample 2 reported in Ref.~\citeonline{Borgi2025}.
+Detailed descriptions of the samples and experimental conditions are provided in the Data Acquisition section.
+The model was trained using the dataset from Sample 1.
 Each rocking step frame had a resolution of 2160×2560 pixels, which was divided into non-overlapping 64×64 patches.
 Labeling was performed manually at the image level, meaning that entire images were classified as either SB or WB conditions.
-Based on this, 6 WB images and 6 SB images were randomly selected, resulting in 6144 patches for each beam condition.
-The ground truth dataset was split into 80\% for training and 20\% for testing.
+Based on this, 3 WB images and 3 SB images were randomly selected, resulting in 6144 patches for each beam condition.
+The ground truth dataset was split into 80\% for training and 20\% for testing and $\sim$1300 validation patches.
 All patches were log-scaled to enhance feature contrast and were passed through the neural network in mini-batches during training to ensure efficient learning and generalization.

 The model is trained for 50 epochs, converging around epoch 30, as shown in Figure \ref{loss}.
-Both training and testing losses decrease steadily, with no significant divergence, indicating effective generalization.
+Both training and testing losses decrease steadily, with no significant divergence, indicating effective model generalization.
 The use of dropout further enhances model robustness by deactivating a subset of neurons during training epochs.
 Classification performance is evaluated using accuracy, defined as the proportion of correctly classified samples relative to the total dataset size:

-where TP and TN denote true positives and true negatives, respectively, and FP and FN represent false positives and false negatives.
-Additionally, the final epoch confusion matrix provides additional insight, showing 272 correctly classified SB patches and 67 correctly classified WB patches, with only 28 SB and 1 WB instances misclassified.
+where TP and TN denote true positives and true negatives, respectively, and FP and FN represent false positives and false negatives.Additionally, the final epoch confusion matrix provides further insight, showing that the majority of the validation set was correctly classified.
+However, we observe that 10 additional WB patches were misclassified.
+A likely explanation is related to intensity variations under the SB condition.
+SB images often contain dynamical fringes and local intensity fluctuations.
+In regions where the WB contrast is weak or transitional (i.e., leaning toward SB), these variations can cause a WB patch to resemble SB at the patch level.
+This can bias the prediction toward SB and lead to the observed minor asymmetry.
+That said, the effect is subtle and mainly occurs in borderline regions rather than in clearly defined dislocation segments.